Catawba brings students back to campus with COVID-19 preparations in place - Salisbury Post

 “I love it,” Blabon said.

-By Natalie Anderson and Carl Blankenship natalie.anderson@salisburypost.com carl.blankenship@salisburypost.com SALISBURY — State data on Tuesday reported that a local private school... read more
+By Natalie Anderson and Carl Blankenship news@salisburypost.com SALISBURY — State data on Tuesday reported that a local private school is... read more

-Note: UPDATED: COVID-19 cluster at private school did not impact students, classes